laravel-enso/image-transformer/README.md

 On Linux, you can do that with: `sudo apt-get install pngquant gifsicle jpegoptim php7.1-gd`

+**IMPORTANT NOTE:**

+The underlying image processing libraries may use a lot of memory, especially if the processed files are large (for example, for an 8MB file, more than 128MB of memory might be used ), so make sure to configure php accordingly and/or do `ini_set(‘memory_limit’, ‘256M’);`

+Failure to do so may result in silent errors if alloted memory is insufficient.

 ### Use
 The `ImageTransformer` class has 2 public methods:
-- `optimize`, which takes no argument and tries to optimize all the files given when building the class instance
+- `optimize`, takes no argument and tries to optimize the file
-- `resize`, which takes the target width and height and resizes all the files given when building the class instance
+- `resize`, takes the target width and height and resizes the file, possibly changing the aspect ration
+- `width`, resizes the file to the given width, maintaining aspect ratio
+- `height`, resizes the file to the given height, maintaining aspect ratio

 ### Notes